 Our primary uses of cash are to fund our operations as we continue to grow our business.
 We expect to continue to incur operating losses in the near term as our operating expenses will be increased to support the growth of our business.
-We expect that our selling and marketing, research and development, and general and administrative expenses will continue to increase as we expand our marketing efforts and internal sales force to drive increased adoption of and reimbursement for Afirma, prepare to commercialize our Afirma Malignancy Classifiers, continue our research and development efforts with respect to our lung program and further develop our product pipeline, and manage increases in billing and cash collection transactional volumes, and the costs of being a public company.
+We expect that our research and development will continue to increase as we expand our research and development efforts with respect to our lung program, and as we further develop our product pipeline.
+We expect our general and administrative expenses will also continue to increase; and as we manage increases in billing and cash collection transactional volumes and as we absorb the costs of being a public company.
+On August 12, 2014, we signed a binding Letter of Agreement with Genzyme to amend the co-promotion agreement.
+Under such amendment, we expect our selling and marketing expenses to increase over the next six months primarily driven by increases in personnel costs as we anticipate taking on more sales and marketing responsibilities under any such amended co-promotion agreement with Genzyme.
+In 2015, we expect our selling and marketing expenses would level off as continued increases in personnel expenses and direct marketing and promotion spend would be offset by the rate reduction set forth in the Letter of Agreement to amend the co-promotion agreement.
 Cash used to fund operating expenses is impacted by the timing of when we pay expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.

 We expect that our near- and longer-term liquidity requirements will continue to consist of selling and marketing expenses, research and development expenses, working capital, and general corporate expenses associated with the growth of our business.
-Based on our current business plan, we believe our existing cash and cash equivalents as of March 31, 2014 and our revenue from the sale of Afirma will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
+Based on our current business plan, we believe our existing cash and cash equivalents as of June 30, 2014 and our revenue from the sale of Afirma will be sufficient to meet our anticipated cash requirements for at least the next 12 months.
 However, we may also use cash to acquire or invest in complementary businesses, technologies, services or products that would change our cash requirements.
 If we are not able to generate revenue to finance our cash requirements, we will need to finance future cash needs primarily through public or private equity offerings, debt financings, borrowings or strategic collaborations or licensing arrangements.
 If we raise funds by issuing equity securities, dilution to stockholders may result.
 Any equity securities issued may also provide for rights, preferences or privileges senior to those of holders of our common stock.
 If we raise funds by issuing debt securities, these debt securities would have rights, preferences and privileges senior to those of holders of our common stock.
 The terms of debt securities or borrowings could impose significant restrictions on our operations.
 If we raise funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to our technologies or products, or grant licenses on terms that are not favorable to us.
 The credit market and financial services industry have in the past, and may in the future, experience periods of upheaval that could impact the availability and cost of equity and debt financing.
 If we are not able to secure additional funding when needed, on acceptable terms, we may have to delay, reduce the scope of or eliminate one or more research and development programs or selling and marketing initiatives.
 In addition, we may have to work with

-The following table summarizes our cash flows for the three months ended March 31, 2014 and 2013:
+The following table summarizes our cash flows for the six months ended June 30, 2014 and 2013: